 D294H is the most common MC1R variant associated with red hair, fair skin and poor tanning ability.
 Variants R160W and D294H are also strongly linked with red hair and paleness.

 Meanwhile, R151C, R142H, R160W and D84E are related to having red hair only, with no particular influence over skin tone.

-There are dozens of other variants with different powers of your pigmentation, but to try to put it as simply as possible, being ginger doesn’t necessary dictate your skin tone, tanning ability, or freckle-to-paleness ratio.
+There are dozens of other variants with different powers of your pigmentation, but to try to put it as simply as possible, being ginger doesn’t necessarily dictate your skin tone, tanning ability, or freckle-to-paleness ratio.

 Perhaps you have two copies of R151C (related to red hair only), or one R142H and one R151C, which also give you red hair, but have no particular effect on your skin colour.
 This means that if your parents can tan, this trait could come from elsewhere in your genetics, giving you gloriously ginger hair, but also a golden glow.